AutoVerse-ai/Verse-library/README.md

 Verse is a library for creating, simulating, and verifying uni*verses* or scenarios with intelligent and interacting autonomous agents.

 ## Installation
 The package requires python 3.8+.
-The package can be installed using pip with all dependencies
+The package can be installed using pip with all required dependencies

 ```
 python3 -m pip install -e .
 ```
-To update the dependencies, requirements.txt can be used.
+To update the dependencies in case anything is missing, requirements.txt can be used.

 ```
 pip install -r requirements.txt
 ```

 ## Tutorial
-A detailed interactive tutorial can be found in ```tutorial/Verse_Tutorial_Drone.ipynb```.
+A detailed interactive tutorial can be found in ```tutorial/tutorial.ipynb```.
 The tutorial requires Jupyter notebook to run.
-A PDF version of the tutorial can be found in ```Verse_Tutorial_Drone.pdf```.
+A PDF version of the tutorial can be found in ```tutorial.pdf```.

 ## Demos
 The package comes with several examples in the  ```demo/``` folder.
 Run these as: